-The Berkeley Initiative for Transparency in the Social Sciences (BITSS) invites applications to the Research Transparency and Reproducibility Training (RT2) in Amsterdam, Netherlands April 4-6, 2018.
 RT2 provides participants with an overview of tools and best practices for transparent and reproducible social science research.
-The curriculum is developed and delivered by academic leaders in the transparency movement, and there will be space for collaborative work and hands-on skill building.
+The curriculum is developed and delivered by academic leaders in the open science movement and there is space for collaborative work and hands-on skill building.
 Participants are encouraged to bring existing research questions and ideas based on their own interests to seek support and feedback from instructors and other attendees.

 Date and Time

 Los Angeles, California

 See materials from past RT2 events on OSF here: Berkeley and London